hyperledger/firefly/docs/overview/firefly_supernode.md

 foundation of blockchain.

-Yet out of the box, raw blockchains designed to efficiently manage these assets in large ecosystems, do not come out-of-the-box with all the building blocks needed by applications.
+Yet out of the box, raw blockchains designed to efficiently manage these assets in large ecosystems, do not come with all the building blocks needed by applications.

 ### Token API

 Tokens are such a fundamental construct, that they justify a standard API.
-This has been evolving in the industry through standards like ERC-20/ERC-721, and web3 signing wallets and that support these.
+This has been evolving in the industry through standards like ERC-20/ERC-721, and Web3 signing wallets and that support these.

 Supernodes bring this same standardization to applications.
 Providing APIs that work across token standards, and blockchain implementations, providing consistent and interoperable support.

-This means one application or set back-end systems, can integrate with multiple blockchains, and different token implementations.
+This means one application or set of back-end systems, can integrate with multiple blockchains, and different token implementations.

 Pluggability here is key, so that the rules of governance of each digital